lhcb/starterkit-lessons/second-analysis-steps/ganga-scripting.md

   'Ntuples_{0}_{1}.format(year, polarity)'`;
 * Give data-specific options files to the `application` object, e.g. if you have one options file per year defining `DaVinci().DataType`.
+* Run your whole gangascript in the background so it doesn't interrupt you in the flow of submitting with:`execfile("create_job.py")`.

 Of course, you can add as many arguments as you think might be useful.
 Above we added the `--test` flag as an example: if this is `True`, you could